Table of Contents

-A minimum of 3 nodes active and running
+- A minimum of 3 nodes active and running

 - At this point we are good to go ahead and create our pool.
-Go to the wrench icon –> pools–> add pool.
-At this point we will name our pool, we’re going to select “EC” for this example we want to pool to serve out iSCSI disks so for usage we will select “rbd” .
-We will then select out EC Profile since in this example it is a cluster with three management nodes and one storage node we will select ” ec-21-profile“which will give us our 2+1 erasure code.
-We then select our number of PGs.
-The PG number is reliant on the size of your cluster in regards to number of OSD’s and the density of those OSD’s, this can be calculated by using the tool PGcalc listed here: https://ceph.io/pgcalc/ we will choose 64 since this is a very small cluster.
-The Size is automatically taken care of, which brings us to min size, (This should be greater than or equal to K and less than or equal to K+M) since we set up a 2+1 EC the default is set to 3, we won’t worry about compression for now.
-Finally we must select a rule name, since we created it earlier it’s just a simple matter of selecting “ec-by-host-ssd” and save.
+Go to the wrench icon –> pools.
+On this page, in the top left click “Add Pool“.
+Give a name for your pool, we named ours “hdd-pool” for reference.
+We’re going to select “EC” for this example we want the pool to serve out iSCSI disks.
+So, for usage we will select “rbd” .
+Next, we select out EC Profile, and we will be selecting “ec-21-profile“which will give us our 2+1 erasure code.
+We then select our number of PG’s.
+The PG number is reliant on the size of your cluster in regards to number of OSD’s and the density of those OSD’s.
+We will choose 64 since this is a very small cluster.
+The Size is automatically taken care of, which brings us to min size, (This should be greater than or equal to K and less than or equal to K+M) since we set up a 2+1 EC the default is set to 3.
+Lastly, we must select a rule name, since we created it earlier it’s just a simple matter of selecting “ec-by-host-hdd” and clicking on “save“.

-- If you receive the previous post “Pool created successfully)
+- If you receive the previous post “Pool created successfully“

 - you can also ssh into a PetaSAN node and run “ceph osd pool stats”